 - Cost and time efficiency

-Instead of filing separate applications for each country, a single registration of international trademark request can cover multiple jurisdictions.
+Instead of filing separate applications for each country, the Madrid System allows you to submit a single international trademark application.

 This significantly reduces the administrative burden and costs associated with filing in multiple jurisdictions.

-You have the ability to monitor the progress of your trade mark application and obtain in-depth details about all trade marks that are registered via the Madrid System, enabling you to stay informed of the trade marks held by your competitors.
+You have the ability to monitor the progress of your application or trademark registration and obtain in-depth details about all trademarks that are registered via the Madrid System, enabling you to stay informed of the trademarks held by your competitors.

 - Simplified renewal process